arnodelorme/wp15/BIDScramble/README.md

                         A fullmatch regular expression pattern that is matched against the relative path of the input data.
 Files that match are scrambled and saved in outputdir (default: (?!\.).*)
   -p PATTERN, --pattern PATTERN
-                        The fullmatch regular expression pattern that is used to extract the subject label from the relative filepath.
+                        The findall() regular expression pattern that is used to extract the subject label from the relative filepath.
 NB: Do not change this if the input data is in BIDS (default:
                         ^sub-(.*?)(?:/|$).*
   -r {yes,no}, --rootfiles {yes,no}